OpenWebAdvocacy/website/src/pages/walled-gardens.md

 Apple has [rejected certain web standard device APIs](https://webkit.org/tracking-prevention/#anti-fingerprinting) that would provide Web Apps equivalent capabilities to Native Apps (the web standard versions are actually arguably much more strict and secure than their native counterparts, see Section 4.14 below).

-> "Finally, if we find that features and web APIs increase fingerprintability and offer no safe way to protect our users, we will not implement them until we or others have found a good way to reduce that fingerprintability."
+> Finally, if we find that features and web APIs increase fingerprintability and offer no safe way to protect our users, we will not implement them until we or others have found a good way to reduce that fingerprintability.
 > <cite>[Apple](https://webkit.org/tracking-prevention/#anti-fingerprinting)</cite>

 This was the stated reason Apple used to reject WebBluetooth from Safari (Webkit).
 This doesn’t make a great deal of sense.